 Even though Tony’s greatest adversary is now gone, he still ends the episode in defeat.

-“The Knight in White Satin Armor” marks the end of the carefree days, in which the main concerns are executive poker games and sporting goods bust-outs.
-Now begins the dark days, full of doom and darkness and bloodshed, a slow funeral march toward the series finale.
+“The Knight in White Satin Armor” marks the end of the carefree days, in which the main concerns were executive poker games and sporting goods bust-outs.
+Now begin the dark days, full of doom and darkness and bloodshed, a slow funeral march toward the series finale.